**PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY. DO NOT overlook the 'SHOW MORE' link below.**

 If available, please include relevant information.

-• FILES & ATTACHMENTS - Please attach all documents listed below as attachments:
+• FILES & ATTACHMENTS - Please attach the documents listed below as attachments:

-• PROJECT STAGE & TIMELINE (up to 2 paragraphs + timeline table)
+• PROJECT STAGE & TIMELINE (up to 500 words + timeline in table format)

-• DISTRIBUTION & MARKETING STRATEGY (up to 3 paragraphs)
+• DISTRIBUTION & MARKETING STRATEGY (up to 750 words)

 Characterize the intended distribution life for your film.
 Specify plans for festival, theatrical, and/or community screenings, securing broadcast and/or distribution.

 Should you receive an award, describe how any granted funds would be spent and how it would help you move forward with your project.
-(Label and include in Fundraising/Strategy.)
+(Label as 'Award Impact' and include in 'Fundraising/Strategy'.)

 • COMPREHENSIVE LINE-ITEM EXPENSE BUDGET